bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 48: Friday, February 23, 2018

+**Today's Progress**:  Finished Chapter 2 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 47: Thursday, February 22, 2018

 **Today's Progress**:  Finished Chapter 1 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.